K8sPlayBook/KubePlaybook/README.md

       To utilize the dataset for few-shot learning or in-context tuning of Large Language Models (LLMs), follow these steps:

       1. **Download the Dataset**: Obtain the dataset containing prompts in a text file and corresponding Ansible playbooks in YAML format.
 Ensure the file structure maintains a clear mapping between the prompts and their respective playbooks.
+      2. **Fine-Tuning the LLM**: Use the provided prompts and corresponding Ansible playbooks for fine-tuning your preferred LLM, such as GPT-4.
+You can use libraries like Hugging Face's `transformers` to perform fine-tuning.
+Follow the instructions provided by the library for fine-tuning LLMs using your dataset.
+For example:

+               Prompt:
+               Write an Ansible playbook to retrieve a list of all deployments by running a shell command on Kubernetes nodes.
+Filter the results to only include the namespace and deployment name, and store them in two variables: 'deployment_name' and 'namespace'.

+               Interference:
+               prompt.txt

+               Remediation code:
+               ansible_playbook.yaml:
+               ---
+               - name: Retrieve list of deployments
+                 hosts: k8s_nodes
+                 tasks:
+                   - name: Run shell command to get deployments

 ## Acknowledgments